appirio-tech/connect-app/README.md

 - To make sure your code passes linting: `npm run lint`
 - To create the build: `npm run build`

+## Login

+During login, if your see `Invalid URL: http://localhost:3000` error in browser console, just browse http://localhost:3000 and it will show up.

+Or, you can add into your `/etc/hosts` the line `127.0.0.1 local.topcoder-dev.com`.
+And access the app with http://local.topcoder-dev.com:3000.
+It will prevent you from getting `Invalid URL: http://localhost:3000` and you will be redirected successfully after login.

 ## Contributing

 ### Pull Requests

 To contribute to the repository, please create a feature branch off of the dev branch.
 Once you're finished working on the feature, make a pull request to merge it into dev.
 Please make sure that every pull request has passed the build checks, which appear just before the "Merge pull request" button in github.

+### Updating npm-shrinkwrap.json

+Use **npm v5+** for this.
+General workflow to update `npm-shrinkwrap.json` would be:

+- `npm install --no-optional` -  with old npm-shrinkwrap (--no-optional to skip fsevents)
+- update `package.json` if you need to remove/update/add any packages
+- remove `npm-shrinkwrap.json`
+- `npm install --no-optional` with new `package.json`
+- `npm shrinkwrap` - to convert `package-lock.json` to `npm-shrinkwrap.json`
+- the new `npm-shrinkwrap.json` will have just the minimal diff

 ### Code Style